uf-mil/mil/docs/software/getting_started.md

 ### Choosing an Install Method

-You will need to install **Ubuntu 20.04 LTS**, the main operating system supported by ROS and our tools.
+You will need to install **Ubuntu 20.04 LTS** (disk image downloads linked below), the main operating system supported by ROS and our tools.
 Our tools are not setup to work on other operating systems, including other Linux distributions, macOS, and Windows.

 To use Ubuntu in MIL, you have two options: